simonmeggle/simonmeggle.github.io/_posts/fr/pages/0-01-01-a-propos.md

 ---
 title: À propos
-trans: /about/
+name:  about
 ---

 ## À propos